Using Connections in Your App

 After successfully setting up your connection and configuring its functionality with your tables, you are now ready to establish connections between your records.

 Connection fields function as lookups, also known as drop-downs.
-This means that when you are editing a record, you have the ability to use the field to search for and connect it to the desired record(s).
+This means that when you are editing a record, you can use the field to search for and connect it to the desired record(s).

 Here's an example of connecting a specific Contact record to a Company record: